Jello Biafra: Spoken word

 Biafra became a spoken word artist in January 1986 with a performance at University of California, Los Angeles.
 In his performance, he combined humor with his political beliefs, much in the same way that he did with the lyrics to his songs.
 Despite his continued spoken word performances, he did not begin recording spoken word albums until after the disbanding of Dead Kennedys.

-His ninth spoken word album, In the Grip of Official Treason, was released in October 2006.
+His spoken word album In the Grip of Official Treason was released on October 24, 2006.

 Biafra was also featured in the British band Pitchshifter's song As Seen on TV reciting the words of dystopian futuristic radio advertisements.

 Politics

 Biafra has resisted identifying with any particular ideology, saying, "I don't label myself strictly an anarchist or a socialist or let alone a libertarian or something like that," In a 2012 interview, Biafra said "I'm very pro-tax as long as it goes for the right things.
 I don't mind paying more money as long as it's going to provide shelter for people sleeping in the street or getting the schools fixed back up, getting the infrastructure up to the standards of other countries, including a high-speed rail system.
 I'm totally down with that."